davidwilliam/swhe-image/README.md

 # SWHE Image Encryption
-Ruby code for an SWHE Library Image Encryption
+Ruby code for an SWHE for Image Processing

 ## Requirements